exactly-once/workshop/model-checking/README.md

 ```
 ## Exercise 5

-Let's remove the atomicity between database updates and sending outgoing messages
- * Keep current properites but remove the atomicity between database updates and sending out messages
+Let's remove the atomicity between database updates and sending outgoing messages.
+We want to keep current properites but remove the atomicity between database updates and sending out messages:
- * We will make a change to the specification to model that eventually (possibly after many retires) any message gets processed.
+ * First, we will make a change to the specification to model that eventually (possibly after many retires) any message gets processed.
- * Add `Fails(c)` expression just after `CONSTANTS` definition.
+ * Add `Fails(c)` definition just after `CONSTANTS` definition.

 ```tla+
 Fails(c) == IF c > MaxFailures THEN {TRUE, FALSE} ELSE {FALSE}